rafaelrosars/tailscale-folder-transfer/Readme.md

 ## Overview

-**tailscale_copy.command** is a shell script designed to easily copy folders from MacOS to a Windows machine over your Tailscale network.
+A shell script designed to easily copy folders from MacOS to a Windows machine over your Tailscale network.
 It automatically reconnects and retries if the transfer is interrupted, and sends notifications using [Pushover](https://pushover.net/) when the process completes or encounters an error.

 ---